dynamsoft-docs/document-normalizer-docs/introduction/index.md

 ## Mobile Document Capture with DCE

 In real life, document capture is often done through mobile devices.
-In order to simplify the integration cost of camera control, camera preview, interactive editing functions, and more, we recommend that you use <a href="https://www.dynamsoft.com/camera-enhancer/docs/introduction/" target="_blank">Dynamsoft Camera Enhancer(DCE) SDK</a> cooperates with DDN to complete mobile document capture.
+In order to simplify the integration cost of camera control, camera preview, interactive editing functions, and more, we recommend that you use `Dynamsoft Camera Enhancer(DCE)` cooperates with DDN to complete mobile document capture.
 The DCE SDK provides three primary classes:

 - **CameraEnhancer**: It provides basic camera control functions as well as advanced features such as video buffering, frame filtering and fast mode for fast camera module integration.